Airbag (band)

 Airbag is an Argentine hard rock band formed in Buenos Aires in 1999, consisting of three brothers: Patricio Sardelli (lead guitar, keyboards, vocals), Gastón Sardelli (bass, backing vocals), and Guido Sardelli (drums, rhythm guitar, vocals).
 They have released eight studio albums and two live albums, and tour mostly around Latin America.

 History

 Beginnings (1999–2003)

 Originally from Don Torcuato town in Buenos Aires Province, Airbag started by playing covers of songs by Deep Purple, the Beatles, Guns N' Roses, Chuck Berry, Green Day, and Blink 182.
 In 2003, they signed with Warner Music for the release of their self-titled debut album.

-Airbag (2004)

-Recorded at ION studios in Buenos Aires, Airbag was certified Gold and Platinum in Argentina.

-After completing a South American tour, Airbag played two shows at the Gran Rex in Buenos Aires.

 Blanco y Negro (2006)

-At the beginning of 2006, Airbag traveled to Spain to record their second album, Blanco y Negro, which was presented at the Luna Park Stadium to a full house.
+At the beginning of 2006, Airbag traveled to Spain to record their second album, Blanco y Negro, which was presented at the Luna Park Stadium.
 The same year, they contributed the song "A Whole Life Waiting for You" to the soundtrack of the television series Alma Pirata.